 - International Baccalaureate score of 32

-- Other relevant qualifications can be considered on an individual basis
+- Other relevant qualifications can be considered on an individual basis.

-Qualifications are important, however our offers are not solely based on academic results.
-If you don’t have the required UCAS points then please contact the courses admissions tutor or email firstname.lastname@example.org as we can consider offers to applicants based on individual merit, exceptional work, and/or practical experience.
+Qualifications are important; however, our offers are not solely based on academic results.
+If you don’t have the required UCAS points, then please contact the courses admissions tutor or email firstname.lastname@example.org as we can consider offers to applicants based on individual merit, exceptional work, includes practical experience.

 See our Interview Guide for more information.

 Our students have access to a diverse range of equipment and resources, which in most cases are sufficient to complete their programme of study.
 We provide the basic materials necessary for students to develop their practical work within our extensive workshop and studio facilities.
-However, it is likely that art and design students will incur some additional costs to extend their investigation of their personal practice.
-For example, purchasing their own specialised materials and equipment, joining in optional study trips, and printing.

-Students are expected to bring their own personal art and design equipment with them when they commence the course.
-We can advise on the correct equipment needed for your programme of studies and signpost appropriate suppliers if you wish to purchase essential items before or during your studies.
 A basic ‘art and design kit’ will cost approximately £100 but you may well already have much of the equipment required so check with us first.
-Also, although we have extensive dedicated digital design studios (PC and MAC) for you to undertake your coursework you may wish to bring your own digital devices, again check with us first before making a purchase.
-Depending on distance and duration, optional study visits can vary in cost from approximately £10 to visit local galleries and exhibitions to £200+ for overseas visits – these costs cover things like transport, entry to venues and accommodation and are normally at reduced rates for our students.
+Also, although we have extensive dedicated digital design studios (PC and MAC) for you to undertake your coursework, you may wish to bring your own digital devices, again check with us first before making a purchase.

-During your time with us you will have the opportunity to study abroad with the Erasmus exchange programmes currently running with Universities in Norway, Barcelona and Sweden.
+During your time with us, you will have the opportunity to study abroad with the Erasmus exchange programmes currently running with Universities in Norway, Barcelona and Sweden.